-On banks' view, the higher financing needs for investments, inventories and working capital, as well as for the refinancing of existing debts; contributed to the higher loan demand from firms in 2023 Q3.
+The higher financing needs for investments, inventories and working capital, as well as for the refinancing of existing debts; contributed to the higher loan demand.
 Likewise, the improved business confidence was reported as a factor contributing to the expanded loan demand.
-On the other hand, internal financing deployment, the overall level of interest rates, and the domestic economic situation and its prospect were reported as factors driving downwards the loan demand from enterprises in the third quarter of 2023.
+On the other hand, internal financing deployment, the overall level of interest rates, and the